backstage/backstage/plugins/catalog-backend/api-report.md

   optional?: boolean;
 };

-// Warning: (ae-missing-release-tag) "CatalogProcessorParser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type CatalogProcessorParser = (options: {
   data: Buffer;
   location: LocationSpec;
 }) => AsyncIterable<CatalogProcessorResult>;

-// Warning: (ae-missing-release-tag) "CatalogProcessorRelationResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorRelationResult = {
   type: 'relation';